jlmelville/smallvis/docs/spectral.md

 2. Form the symmetric matrix $I + D^{-1/2} W D^{-1/2} = I + P_{sym}=2I-L_{sym}$, or
     $I + P^{\left(\alpha\right)}_{sym}$ for diffusion maps.
 3. Via truncated SVD find the top $k + 1$ singular vectors.
+    - Discard the first singular vector, leaving the $k$ nontrivial vectors.
     - The top singular vectors correspond to the smallest eigenvectors of $L_{sym}$.
     - To put it another way: the kth *largest* singular vector is the same as the kth *smallest* eigenvector.